wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/rabbitmq-transport-parameters.md

       </tr>
       <tr>
          <td>rabbitmq.replyto.name</td>
-         <td>The name of the call back­ queue.
+         <td>The name of the callback­ queue.
 Specify this parameter if you expect a response.</td>
       </tr>
       <tr>
          <td>rabbitmq.queue.delivery.mode</td>